Scottie Scheffler holds on to win Memorial for fifth PGA Tour title of year, Adam Hadwin third | TSN

 Morikawa, who played in the final group of both majors this year, holed a 30-foot birdie putt on the par-3 12th hole and stayed on Scheffler's heels the rest of the way.
 He shot 71, the only one from the final 13 groups to break par.

-Adam Hadwin of Abbotsford, B.C., was right there with them until closing with three straight bogeys for a 74 to finish alone in third.
+Adam Hadwin was right there with them until closing with three straight bogeys for a 74 to finish alone in third.

 Scheffler finished at 8-under 280 and won $4 million from this signature event and its $20 million purse.
 That pushes him over $24 million for the year, breaking the PGA Tour season earnings record — and it's barely June — that he set last year in this era of rising purses.

-He also becomes the first player since Tom Watson in 1980 to have won five times on the PGA Tour before the U.S. Open.
+He also become the first player since Tom Watson in 1980 to have won five times on the PGA Tour before the U.S. Open.

-That's next week at Pinehurst No. 2, and Scheffler will go to the U.S. Open as a huge favourite.
+That's next week at Pinehurst No. 2, and Scheffler will go to the U.S. Open as a huge favorite.
 This was his 11th consecutive tournament with a top 10.

 Morikawa picked up $2.2 million and now has a big cushion as he tries to sew up the fourth spot for the Americans going to Paris this summer for the Olympics.